 In Sprint Planning the team covers 3 topics:

 The second topic is about the What?
-Now that the Sprint Goal is clear, the team figures out what cohesive set of Product Backlog Items will help accomplish the Sprint Goal which results in a Product Increment that gets the team one step closer to the Product Goal.
+Now that the Sprint Goal is clear, the team figures out what cohesive set of Product Backlog Items or user stories will help accomplish the Sprint Goal and produce a Product Increment that gets the team one step closer to the Product Goal.

 The third topic is about the How?
-For each Product Backlog Item, the team tasks out the activities needed to complete the item so that the team can accomplish the Sprint Goal which results in a Product Increment that gets the team one step closer to the Product Goal.
+For each Product Backlog Item, the team tasks out the activities needed to complete the item so that the team can accomplish the Sprint Goal and produce a Product Increment that gets the team one step closer to the Product Goal.

 The Sprint Goal, the selected Product Backlog Items, and the tasks become the Sprint Backlog.
-This is the team’s plan to accomplish the work and to deliver on the Sprint Goal.
+This is the team’s plan to accomplish the work, deliver on the Sprint Goal, and produce a Product Increment.

-Developers must account for the work needed to accomplish the Sprint Goal as well as all other work that typically happens during the Sprint, like Product Backlog Refinement, continuous improvement initiatives, retrospective action items, technical debt, holidays, vacations, training, etc. In addition, Developers need to account for impediments and distractions like bugs, production issues, all hands-meeting, supporting other teams, and so forth.
+Developers must account for the work needed to accomplish the Sprint Goal as well as all other work that typically happens during the Sprint, like Product Backlog Refinement, continuous improvement initiatives, retrospective action items, technical debt, holidays, vacations, training, etc. In addition, Developers need to account for impediments and distractions like bugs, production issues, all company meetings, supporting other teams, and so forth.
 Developers consider their historical capacity and then assess whether the work is feasible.
-If not, the Developers negotiate with the Product Owner to reduce the scope while still achieving the goal.
-Finally, the Developers make a commitment to each other on accomplishing the Sprint Goal.
+If not, the Developers negotiate with the Product Owner to reduce the scope while still achieving the Sprint Goal.
+Finally, the Developers commit to each other to accomplish the Sprint Goal.

 And that’s Sprint Planning, the 1st event of every Sprint in Scrum.
 It’s a timeboxed event for the Scrum team to create the plan for accomplishing the work taking into account what still needs to be built based on the Product Backlog, what has already been built based on the Product Increment, the direction the team is heading in based on the Product Goal, and the team’s historical performance and current capacity.
-It’s 3 topics of why? what?
-And how?
-To create a Sprint Backlog that consists of the Sprint Goal, the Product Backlog Items, and the tasks that will help deliver on the Sprint Goal that will result in a product increment that gets them closer to the overall Product Goal.
+It’s 3 topics of Why?
+What?
+And How?
+To create a Sprint Backlog that consists of the Sprint Goal, the Product Backlog Items, and the tasks that will help deliver on the Sprint Goal and produce a product increment that gets them closer to the overall Product Goal.

 For more details, sign up for an upcoming foundational ScrumMaster® (CSM®) class or a Certified Product Owner® (CSPO®) class or Certified Scrum Developer® (CSD®) class.